predict-idlab/pyRDF2Vec/docs/glossary.rst

    Noun or pronoun used in a sentence and related to an action.

 transformer
    Transform the Knowledge Graph into sequences of entities, which can be considered as sentences.

 Uniform Resource Identifier (URI)
    Unique character string that identifies a particular resource, using a predefined set of syntax rules.

+vertice
+   Node which can be one of the three following types: entity, blank or literal.

+walk
+   Sequence of vertices that can be found in the Knowledge Graph by browsing the given directed links.

 walking strategy
-   Generates graph walks for each vertex of a given knowledge graph, from a certain depth.
+   Generates graph walks for each vertex of a given knowledge graph, from a certain depth according to a type of a strategy (type 1 for extraction or type 2 for transformation).

 Word2vec
    Neural language modeling techniques (NLP), which takes sequences of words to